JoshLudahl/ELK/README.md

 ```
 Simple, but useful way to easily get access to the applications configuration.

-### Now with Dokka
-You can now generate Dokka documents with this library.

 ### Disclaimer
 This project is under development and is not suggested for production development at this time.